virajdas/ColabFaceRecognition-OpenCV/README.md

 ```!git clone https://github.com/virajdas/ColabFaceRecognition-OpenCV/```

-**Step 2:** Click shift enter and then in the next cell copy and paste the following:
+**Step 2:** Click Shift + Enter and then in the next cell copy and paste the following:

 ```
 import cv2